katriosa/songbird/README.md

 Link: https://songbird-ff3d2.web.app/

 Songbird is a quiz app based on guessing birds by their voices.
-The website consists of a home page, a game page and a gallery, thanks to the use of React Routing.
+Implemented a SPA with multiple pages (home, game, gallery) using React Router.
 A firebase is used to store and display data.
+Implemented multilingual support and dynamic language switching using i18next.

 ### Game mechanics:
 - The bird in the question block is randomly selected from the list of possible answers.